Why invest in EIS?

 Who might consider an EIS?

-EIS are for wealthier and sophisticated investors who are not reliant on the amount they invest and can tie up their capital for the longer term.
-They must be able to accept the risk they could lose some or all of their investment.
+EIS are for wealthier and sophisticated investors who need neither access nor income from the amount they invest and can tie up their capital for the longer term.
+They must be able to accept the possibility of losing some or all of their investment.

 Typical EIS investors might include those: